jtlapp/jvm-vs-jsr/README.md

 Run `helmfile init` to further install the Helm "diff" and "secrets" plugins.

-Set the docker hostname image prefix in the following environment variable, including a trailing `/` if the prefix is non-empty.
-Set to the empty string if you're only using local images:
+Set the docker hostname image prefix in the following environment variable, excluding any trailing +`/`:

 ```bash
 export DOCKER_IMAGE_PREFIX=<your-docker-image-prefix>